fannyfallesen/fannyfallesen/README.md

 I'm a very curious person, I enjoy to learning everything and I'm always labor to improve my skills.

-🔭I'm currently working as a Test Engineering Associate at Accenture.
+🔭I'm currently working as a Application Development Analyst at Accenture.
 🌱I'm currently learning web development.
 📫How to reach me: fanny_fallesen@hotmail.com